5-hour Energy

-5-hour Energy (stylized as 5-hour ENERGY) is an American-made "energy shot" manufactured by Living Essentials LLC.
-The company was founded by CEO Manoj Bhargava and launched in 2004.
+5-hour Energy (stylized as 5-hour ENERGY) is an energy shot manufactured by Living Essentials LLC.
+The company was founded by CEO Manoj Bhargava and product launched in 2004.

 Ingredients

 The official website lists the active ingredients of 5-hour Energy as: vitamin B6, folic acid, vitamin B12, sodium, taurine, glucuronolactone, malic acid and N-Acetyl L-tyrosine, L-phenylalanine, caffeine, and citicoline.
 The product is not U.S Food and Drug Administration approved.
 It contains no sugar, instead providing the stimulant caffeine and the psychoactive dopamine precursor amino acids tyrosine and phenylalanine.
 According to an article in Consumer Reports, 5-hour Energy should be avoided by children under the age of 12 and as well as nursing or pregnant women.

 History

 In 2004 Manoj Bhargava's company, Living Essentials LLC, launched a product called "5-Hour Energy".
 By 2012, retail sales had grown to an estimated $1 billion.

 A March 2011 article in Consumer Reports reported that, according to a lab test, a 2 USoz 5-Hour Energy contained 207 milligrams of caffeine, slightly more than an 8 USoz serving of Starbucks coffee which contains 180 mg of caffeine.
 (It is not clear whether the "Original" or "Extra Strength" product was tested.)
 The directions on the 5-Hour bottle recommend taking half of the contents (103 mg of caffeine) for regular use, and the whole bottle for extra energy.
 A regular cup of coffee has less than 100 mg/250 ml cup.

 In 2012, Forbes magazine commissioned an independent lab to analyze the contents within full bottles of 5-Hour Energy.
 The findings showed that the regular strength 5-Hour Energy contained 157 mg of caffeine, whereas the Extra Strength version had a caffeine content of 206 mg.

 In December 2012, Consumer Reports published an article on 27 energy drinks including 5-hour Energy, which compared the caffeine content of the 27 drinks.
 Caffeine levels in 5-hour Energy are: Decaf (6 mg), Original (215 mg), and Extra Strength (242 mg).
 The publication also reviewed a double blind study and reported that "5-Hour Energy will probably chase away grogginess at least as well as a cup of coffee" and that "little if any research" indicated that amino acids and B vitamins would result in a difference in energy level.

-In October 2021, 5-hour ENERGY announced the launch of a new 16-ounce carbonated energy beverage.
+In October 2021, 5-hour Energy announced the launch of a new 16-ounce carbonated energy beverage.